 - All faculty are required, and all residents are strongly encouraged, to complete several Harvard Implicit Association Tests

-- All faculty are required to complete online training on Implicit Bias in the Clinical Setting and Learning Environment through the University of Washington School of Medicine
+- Core faculty are required to complete online training on Implicit Bias in the Clinical Setting and Learning Environment through the University of Washington School of Medicine

 - Educational opportunities through CMSRU & Cooper University Health Care Faculty Development Series